LionDami/Capstone-Design-Project-Docs/README.md

 ### Regulatory Compliance
 According to the Electronic Communications report.
 The legislations I will be under is by the commission for communications regulation(ComReg).
 ComReg is a statutory body responsible for the regulation of the electronics sector.
 They are responsible for protecting consumers and to encourage innovation in the sector.
 So their role involves dealing with law, economics and technology.
 [13]
 “Under the Communications Regulation Act 2002, Comreg is obliged to publish provision of electronic” surveillance and enforcement responsibilities in relation to regulation are.
 [14]
-•	Ensuring that operators fulfil their obligations
+-	Ensuring that operators fulfil their obligations
-•	Encouraging competition aids in the internal market's development
+-	Encouraging competition aids in the internal market's development
-•	advancing user interests inside the European Community
+- Advancing user interests inside the European Community
-•	ensuring the effective use and management of the national numbering scheme's numbers and radio frequency spectrum
+- Ensuring the effective use and management of the national numbering scheme's numbers and radio frequency spectrum
-•	encouraging the growth of the postal industry and, specifically, the provision of a universal service
+-	Encouraging the growth of the postal industry and, specifically, the provision of a universal service
-•	defending the rights of final consumers of high-priced services [14]
+-	Defending the rights of final consumers of high-priced services [14]

 ### Business implications
 #### Positive Business Implications:
-•	**Market Appeal:** Having an innovative and sustainable product can help you stand out from competitors and increase market appeal.
+-	**Market Appeal:** Having an innovative and sustainable product can help you stand out from competitors and increase market appeal.
 Eco-friendly products are becoming more encouraged and trendy by societies , this will give an competitive edge.
-•	**Cost-Effectiveness:** While the lantern's initial cost may not yet be set, highlighting its long lifespan and rechargeable nature will draw in consumers searching for reasonably priced, long-lasting solutions.
+-	**Cost-Effectiveness:** While the lantern's initial cost may not yet be set, highlighting its long lifespan and rechargeable nature will draw in consumers searching for reasonably priced, long-lasting solutions.
 This will contribute to higher perceived value over time.
-•	**Government Incentives:** In regions where governments offer incentives for sustainable and renewable energy products, Saltwater-powered lantern will perform well as a result of more promotion and financial benefits.
+-	**Government Incentives:** In regions where governments offer incentives for sustainable and renewable energy products, Saltwater-powered lantern will perform well as a result of more promotion and financial benefits.

 #### Negative Business Implications:
-•	**Initial Cost:** The initial costs of developing environmentally friendly technology may be higher.
+- **Initial Cost:** The initial costs of developing environmentally friendly technology may be higher.
 A way to address this negative and upscale the value would be quality.
-•	Competitive Landscape: Examining the market to make sure saltwater-power lantern stands out from the competition.
+- **Competitive Landscape:** Examining the market to make sure saltwater-power lantern stands out from the competition.
 In any case there are any identical products on the market, in doing so will develop special qualities in lantern in order to stand out.
 Overall, addressing these considerations will reduce unforeseen issues ahead road maximising the upside execution.

 ### Ideation Generation